 According to a growing number of studies, no.

 We need fat to survive.
 The right, healthy fat.
 Still, dietary recommendations continue to discourage Americans from reaching for full-fat milk and other dairy products.
 A 2016 study published in Circulation is a strong reminder that nutritional policymakers need to reconsider their stance against full-fat dairy.
 Looking at more than 3,300 people, researchers found that people with the highest byproducts of full-dairy products enjoyed a 46 percent lower risk of developing type 2 diabetes compared to people who ate less full-fat dairy.
 (1)

 One theory is that eating full-fat dairy helps people feel fuller longer.
-Aside from that, low-fat and fat-free dairy products are often laden with added sugar, a potent risk factor for type 2 diabetes, heart disease and even cancer.
+Aside from that, low-fat and fat-free dairy products are often laden with added sugar, a potent risk factor for obesity, type 2 diabetes, heart disease, cognitive decline, non-alcoholic fatty liver disease (NAFLD), and even cancer.
+(4)

 Watch Out for Conventional Dairy

+Need another reason to stick with organic, grass-fed dairy products?
 In 2013, scientists published a study showing that milk from organic, grass-fed cows contains much higher levels of brain- and heart-healthy omega 3 fatty acids, along with lower levels of inflammatory fats typically found in milk from grain-fed, conventionally raised cows.
-(3)
+(9)

 My Go-To Dairy Advice

 • Raw, fermented dairy from organic, grass-fed goats or sheep is my gold-standard choice, although it can sometimes be hard to find.
 (You may need to order kefir grains to ferment sheep or goat milk.)

 • If you aren’t in the market for sheep or goat milk, look for plant-based alternatives like coconut milk or almond milk.
 (Look for products without carrageenan.)